Why It’s Important To Remember Long Forgotten Ancestors

 I don’t know the details of John’s life.
 Was he happy moving around so much or did he do it just to survive?
 Did he stay in touch with his family back in Virginia?
 These are questions I probably won’t ever find answers to.

-Since we just celebrated Labor Day, I wanted to recognize someone in my past who was a true laborer.
-I may not think of him again, however, today he is remembered.
+Since we just celebrated Labor Day, I wanted to recognize a true laborer from my past.
+I may not think of him again, but today, I remember him.
 Researching this man didn’t extend my family tree but it did fill it out that much more.
-It’s important to remember those overlooked individuals who may not have anyone else to do so.
+It’s important to remember those overlooked ancestors who may not have anyone else to do so.
 They are just as important to your legacy as your direct line.

 Do you have ancestors you need to find?
 Please reach out as I’d love to help you find them.